-Connect with all of our libraries on a variety of social media platforms.
+Connect with all our libraries on social media for the latest library news.

 ACCESSIBILITY RESOURCES AND SERVICE

 Through Accessibility Resources and Service (ARS), UNC-Chapel Hill seeks to meet the individual needs of students or applicants with disabilities, chronic medical conditions, a temporary disability, or pregnancy complications resulting in barriers to fully accessing University courses, programs and activities.